auto-pts/auto-pts/README.md

 `ipy.exe autoptsserver.py`

-And on GNU/Linux you select either the Android or Zephyr client, then pass it the IP address of the server and the path to the PTS workspace file on the Windows machine.
+And on GNU/Linux you select either the AOSP BlueZ, Zephyr or BlueZ client, then pass it the IP address of the server and the path to the PTS workspace file on the Windows machine.
 So for AOSP BlueZ projects:

 `./autoptsclient-aospbluez.py "C:\Users\USER_NAME\Documents\Profile Tuning Suite\PTS_PROJECT\PTS_PROJECT.pqw6" -i IP_ADDRESS`

 For Zephyr projects running under QEMU:

-Start a proxy for bluetooth adapter by using btproxy from BlueZ:
+Start a proxy for Bluetooth adapter by using btproxy from BlueZ:

 `sudo bluez/tools/btproxy -u -z`